Sunday, December 6, 2020

 8. Focus on the incoming flow

-9. Always learn words in context
+9. Learn words in context

 10. Don't rush to speak